adnammit/notes/csharp.md

 * to compile a project, run `$ csc Hello.cs`. this will generate an executable of the same name as your file with the `.exe` extension
 * then run `$ Hello.exe` to run the program

-### USING DOTNET
+## DOTNET
-* Initially I just used the `csc` compiler to build my program but when I needed to pull in the `Newtonsoft.Json` package, I switched over to using `dotnet`
+* the most minimal way to compile C# is to use the `csc` compiler but it's far more practical to use the `dotnet cli` (would these be the different compilation approaches for unmanaged and managed code?)
 * Using `dotnet`:
 	- once installed, you can use `dotnet add package` to install and make packages available.
 	- `dotnet` implicitly calls the `nuget` package manager to install packages and maintain dependencies